ilabrg/artifacts-conext21-ble/README.md

 This will parse the experiment logfile (this may take a while) and output the following:
 - in the shell window a dump of the most interesting experiment analysis raw data is printed
 - there will be a number matplotlib windows popping up displaying the created result graphs.
 Simple close each window to continue with the analysis and see the next graph
-- all graphs and the corresponding raw data are also written to `results/plots/exp_foo/exp_foo_20210901-201500-XXX.yyy`
+- all graphs and the corresponding intermediate data are also written to `results/plots/exp_foo/exp_foo_20210901-201500-XXX.yyy`

+**Note:** The purpose of these intermediate graphs created by the `results.py` script is mainly to preprocess and validate single experiment runs.
+The actual plots used in the paper are then build from these intermediate data sets by running the scripts located in the `tools/` folder.

 ### Create aggregate results of multiple experiments